best steak in london

 zelman meats

-Why: Bought to you from the Russian group behind Goodman, Burger & Lobster and Beast, Zelman Meats first opened in Soho in 2016 and has subsequently relocated to the fifth floor of Harvey Nics.
+Why: Bought to you by the group behind Goodman, Burger & Lobster and Beast, Zelman Meats first opened in Soho in 2016 and has subsequently relocated to the fifth floor of Harvey Nics.
 Originally positioned as the gateway restaurant to the more expensive Goodman and Beast, prices have gradually crept up, so don’t expect steak at Blacklock and Flat Iron rates.
-The best option is probably the Zelman Plate, which offers a cut of every steak the restaurant serves for £35 (350g).
+The best option is probably the Zelman Plate, which offers a cut of every steak the restaurant serves for £44 for two people (350g per person).

 Visit zelmanmeats.com